SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ```

 Refer to your Kubernetes environment's documentation if a StorageClass needs to be created or to understand the differences if there are multiple options.

+#### Using NFS

+NFS is currently supported for development and demo purposes.

+Specify a StorageClass as part of creating an [NFS-based persistent volume](//kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes), then provide this in the `storage.useStorageClass` parameter.

+Additionally, set the `storage.nfs` parameter to `true`.

 ### Exposing the PubSub+ Event Broker Services